marcelofern/marcelofern.github.io/posts/postgres/unique-constraints-without-downtime/index.md

 Creating this index on the background while holding an `ACCESS EXCLUSIVE` is the problem we are trying to avoid.

-What we actually want to do is **create the index first**, and CONCURRENTLY, so that when we add the constraint to the table, the table can use the already existing index.
-This will make the subsequent `ALTER TABLE` run much faster.
+What we want to do is **create the index first**, and **CONCURRENTLY**, so that when we add the constraint to the table, the table can use the already existing index.
+This will make the subsequent `ALTER TABLE` much faster to run.

 If you have the following table: